Updated: Aug 16

 9. How many people do you have on staff at your church, both paid and volunteer?

 According to the website, The Rock Church has 8 pastors, 17 deacons, and 7 additional staff members.
 Since they won’t answer my email, however, I have no idea how many are paid or volunteer, or if they have more than is listed on the website.

 10. What is the pastor's educational history?

 As it is explained on their FAQ’s page, their pastors do not typically hold a traditional seminary degree.
 Here is their explanation:

-"Our pastors have been trained for years through formal and informal leadership training classes within local GCC churches in Colorado, Utah and Iowa.
-GCC also practices apprentice-style leadership training, which provides much hands-on preparation for pastoral ministry.
+"Our pastors have been trained for years through formal and informal leadership training classes.
+M28 churches also practices apprentice-style leadership training, which provides much hands-on preparation for pastoral ministry.
 For instance, Pastor Bill has been in this type of training since 1991 and now helps train others.
 He actually has a degree in industrial engineering from Iowa State University, but has been a full-time pastor since 1992 and has planted four churches in Colorado and Utah."